 This fact becomes evident if you walk the neighborhood, where you will see the poor state of local homes, the bad condition of streets and roads, and the numerous crumbling buildings.
 Where you may have expected murals, instead you’ll find graffiti scrawlings.
 And where you might have expected theaters, you will find abandoned businesses.

 So limit your drunken meandering to the plaza near La Placita del Mercado, where the crowds are.
-And for your own personal safety and peace of mind, if you get drunk call a cab and go directly back to your room.
+And for your safety and peace of mind, if you get drunk, just call a cab and go directly back to your room.

 La Placita Is Best For Bar Hopping.
 So Dress Comfortably